Latest EP 'From My Mother's Mouth' out now

 London-based singer songwriter weaving feminist thought and folklore

-Amy Hollinrake is a London-based musician and performer specialising in American folk traditions and Jazz, and performs on both her voice and the Mountain Dulcimer.
-Inspired by feminist thought and folklore, her music weaves new ideas with old to present original and traditional material to modern audiences, by engaging with female voices preserved in traditional Appalachian balladry.
+Amy Hollinrake is a London-based musician and performer specialising in folk traditions and Jazz, and performs on both her voice and the Mountain Dulcimer.
+Inspired by feminist thought and folklore, her music weaves new ideas with old to present original and traditional material to modern audiences, by engaging with female voices preserved in traditional folk balladry.

 Amy is MMus Music graduate from Goldsmiths University, London where she specialised in vocal performance under Brigitte Beraha, and was also the Bert Jansch award winner 2018 for musical excellence and the Jonathan Davis Award winner 2019.
 Further, she was awarded her undergraduate degree from City University, London, with performance tuition from the Guildhall School of Music and Drama where she specialised in Jazz vocals under Lee Gibson.